 - In 2011, the hacking groups AntiSec and Anonymous exposed private information targeting 7,000 law enforcement officers.
 Data included SSNs, email logins, phone numbers, and personal addresses.
-The dox was in response to law enforcement investigations into hacking activities and is often cited as the first mainstream account of doxing.
+This is the first cited and mainstream account of doxing.

 - In 2019, Proctor & Gamble launched an anti-toxic masculinity ad campaign.
 Shortly after, 4chan users shared the LinkedIn profile of P&G’s Chief Brand Officer, calling for others to send threatening messages.
-On 8chan, another imageboard site, users shared the names of staff who may have been involved in P&G’s ad production.
+8chan users also shared the names of staff involved in P%G’s ad production.

 - In 2022, five Supreme Court justices were doxed on the dark web in response to the controversial overturning of Roe v.
 Wade.
 Doxed information included personal addresses, IP addresses, and credit card information.

 Doxers follow breadcrumbs across the internet to create targeting profiles for their victims.
 Vast amounts of publicly-available information often makes this task extremely easy.

 For example, doxers can exploit information found on your company’s website or your executive’s social media profile.
 Leaked company information from data breaches also supports doxes.
 Skilled hackers often use advanced tools, such as Maltego and Intelius, to gather data across the internet and build a more accurate and comprehensive dox.